-- 1. Turn instrument on and allow about 5 minutes to stabilize.
-Verify that the amber LOW BATTERY light is off.
+- 1. Turn power switch on and allow circuit about 5 minutes to stabilize.
+Verify that the green NORMAL light is on and the amber LOW BATTERY light is off.
 (See MAINTENANCE, V.A.) - 2.
+Verify that the OXYGEN display is on, and reads about 20.

-Push up and hold switch in the TEST position. - a) The red ALARM light will come on verifying the CO alarm circuit operation. - b) The amber LOW BATTERY light will also come on, verifying the low battery detection circuit. - c) Green NORMAL light will blink several times, then come on steady verifying continuity of the detector circuits. - d) The buzzer will sound and the REM ALARM jack will be energized. - e) The display will show an upscale reading. - f) Release the switch.
-Indicators will return to normal and display may first show a negative indication (-XX), then return close to 00. - 3.
-Remove sample inlet tube from sample metering valve outlet fitting and introduce a sample of zero air or nitrogen, free of CO and interfering gases, to the sample inlet tube.
-The sample flow should be between 0.5 and 1.5 SCFH. - 4.
-Verify that the green NORMAL light is on, the red ALARM light is flickering about once a second and the display is showing 00 (zero), (see Calibration and Adjustment, IV.A). - 5.
+- 3. Push toggle switch up and hold it in the TEST position. - a) The red ALARM light will come on verifying the CO alarm circuit operation. - b) The amber LOW BATTERY light will also come on, verifying the low battery detection circuit. - c) Green NORMAL light will blink several times, then come on steady verifying continuity of the detector circuits. - d) The buzzer will sound and the REM ALARM jack will be energized. - e) The CO display will show an upscale reading, O2 display will not change. - f) Release the switch.
+Indicators will return to normal and display may first show a negative indication (-XX), then return close to 00. - 4.
+Remove sample inlet tube from sample metering valve outlet fitting and introduce a sample of zero air, free of CO and interfering gases, to the sample inlet tube.
+The sample flow should be between 0.5 and 1.5 SCFH. - 5.
+Verify that the green NORMAL light is on, the red ALARM light is flickering about once a second and the display is showing 00 (zero), (see Calibration and Adjustment, IV.A). - Verify that the Oxygen reading goes to 20.9 or 21.0 %, (see Calibration and Adjustments, IV.A) - 6.
 Remove the zero air sample and introduce a known sample of 50 to 150 ppm CO to the sample inlet tube.
-The sample flow should be between 0.5 and 1.5 SCFH. - 6.
-Verify that the display readings rise upscale and the alarm light and buzzer operate (See Calibration and Adjustment, IV.
-B). - 7.
-Remove the CO sample. - 8.
-Insert the sample tube into the metering valve outlet fitting and lock in place. - 9.
+The sample flow should be between 0.5 and 1.5 SCFH. - 7.
+Verify that the CO display reading rises upscale and the alarm light and buzzer operate (See Calibration and Adjustment, IV.
+B). - 8.
+Remove the CO sample. - 9.
+Insert the sample tube into the metering valve outlet fitting and lock in place. - 10.
 Instrument is now ready for normal use.
 Turn OFF when not in use.